School of Community Health and Midwifery

 Gill is a Social Scientist, who has a psychology academic background.
 Her research interests relate to psychosocial influences and implications of perinatal care, with a particular focus on factors that impact upon maternal wellbeing, including peer support models of care.

-Gill Thomson is currently working as a Senior Research Fellow within the Maternal and Infant Nutrition and Nurture Unit (MAINN) in the University of Central Lancashire.
+Gill Thomson is a Reader (Associated Professor) in Perinatal Health, and works in the Maternal and Infant Nutrition and Nurture (MAINN) research unit at the University of Central Lancashire.
 Gill has a psychology academic background and has worked within the public, private and voluntary sector.
-Since completing her Masters in the Psychology of Child Development in 1998, she has been employed on a number of consultation projects, the majority of which involved engaging with vulnerable population groups.
-Following successful completion of her PhD at the end of 2007 she has been employed by UCLan and has been involved in a number of research/evaluation based projects funded by various Primary Care Trusts, Department of Health and various charities (e.g. Breastfeeding Network, Best Beginnings) to explore psychosocial influences and experiences towards maternity services, infant feeding issues and support services.
-Gill’s research interests relate to psychosocial influences and implications of peri-natal care, with a particular focus on factors that impact upon maternal wellbeing, including peer support models of care.
-She also has a particular specialism in the interpretive phenomenological based research.
+Following successful completion of her PhD at the end of 2007 she has been employed by UCLan and has been involved in a number of research/evaluation based projects funded by various Primary Care Trusts, National Institute of Health Research, Department of Health and various charities to explore psychosocial influences and experiences towards maternity services, infant feeding issues and support services.
+Gill’s research interests relate to psychosocial influences and implications of perinatal care, with a particular focus on factors that impact upon parental mental health and peer support models of care.
+She is also a steering group member of the SCENE (Separation and Closeness Experiences in the Neonatal Environment) international research network that aims to identify, construct, implement and evaluate best practice in supporting physical and emotional closeness during neonatal care.
+Gill has a particular specialism in interpretive phenomenological based research and co-facilitates an annual Hermeneutic Phenomenology Methodology Course & Symposium in collaboration with Professor Susan Crowther at Robert Gordon University, Aberdeen.

 Sept, 2014 – Nov, 2016 Thomson, G. (PI) & Hall-Moran, V. A realist evaluation